June 1, 2020

-If you’re feeling deeply troubled about environmental devastation, Costa Rica will help heal your soul.
+Hike, surf, sail, snorkel, fish, or just kick back on the beach, all while marveling at the nature around you.
 This small, lush nation, which pioneered the concept of eco-tourism, is one of the most biodiverse places in the world and a living testament to the power of conservation.
 Fully 28 percent of Costa Rica’s land is protected as a national park or reserve.1

-For people who truly want to immerse themselves in nature, Rara Avis offers the chance to get as far away from civilization as possible.
+For people who truly want to immerse themselves in nature, Rara Avis (open seasonally and on demand) offers the chance to get as far away from civilization as possible.
 There are only two ways to travel to this rainforest retreat: by tractor, or on foot and horseback.
 Your reward is the chance to see rare animals and frolic in a double waterfall.